This post may contain affiliate links. Please read my disclosure.

 - Store the soup and noodles separately and add the noodles just before serving the Thai ramen.
 The noodles will soak up the broth and become mushy if you let them sit in the soup.

-If you’ve tried this Thai Ramen or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
+If you’ve tried this Thai peanut chicken ramen or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
 You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Thai Peanut Chicken Ramen